ItsVikasA/Leetcode/README.md

 # Leetcode
-Hey Coders, Its About Leetcode Statergy.
+Hey Coders,Its About Leetcode Statergy.

 # Leetcode Strategy